microsoft/azure-percept-advanced-development/azureeyemodule/README.md

 ### Using UVC(USB Video Class) camera as input source

-Be default, the Azure Percept's Camera attached to Eye SoM is used as input source.
+By default, the Azure Percept's Camera attached to Eye SoM is used as input source.

 We can also use a UVC camera as input source.

 A generic UVC camera that outputs raw format (like RGB and YUV) is supported.
 Validated on Logitech B525 HD, 720P, 30 fps.

 1. Get the docker image.
-You can use either step 1a or 1b to get a proper docker image.
+You can use either step 1a, 1b or 1c to get a proper docker image.

   1a.
-1a.
 To download the azureeyemodule update, go to Azure Percept Studio, select Devices from the left navigation pane, Click on the specific device and then select Vision tab to initiate container download.

   1b.
 Run *docker pull mcr.microsoft.com/azureedgedevices/azureeyemodule:2108-1*.
-As of Sep 2 2021 this is the latest one.

   1c.
-Build the dockerfile and pull it as you did which was mentioned in earlier sections.
+Build the dockerfile and pull it as mentioned in earlier sections.

 1. Plug in your UVC camera.
 In SSH, run command *sudo ls /dev/video**.
 You should see at least one device (maybe 2 or even more).
 By default it should be video0.
 1. Now run the Docker container like this: